madeinoz67/maker-hub/docs/dev/makefile.md

 `make test` - Runs python tests.

-`make schema-revision` - creates a new revision of the current schema
+`make schema-revision` - creates a new revision of the current applcations schema ready for schema upgrade

-`make schema-upgrade` - will perform schema upgrade to the latest version
+`make schema-upgrade` - will perform database schema upgrade to the latest version

 `make schema-downgrade` - will perform schema downgrade to the previous version [data may be lost]